-- 6.1.1.1 To provide leadership and excellence in the design of Markham's communities, to achieve:

-- a) compact, walkable neighbourhoods;

-- b) pedestrian-friendly streets;

-- c) high-quality building design and compatible built form;

-- d) a clearly organized and well-designed public realm; and

-- e) vibrant people places that create a sense of identity through placemaking.

-- 6.1.1.2 To shape the urban form of Markham's communities, particularly new neighbourhoods and mixed-use neighbourhoods, and intensification areas, through the innovative planning and design of:

-- a) the public realm, including:

-- i. streets and blocks;

-- ii. streetscapes;

-- iii. landmarks and views;

-- iv. parks and open spaces;

-- v. public art; and

-- b) built form and site development.

-- 6.1.1.3 To support the integration of the planning and development of the built form and public realm with land use and transportation planning and municipal infrastructure projects to improve connectivity of neighbourhoods, mixed-use and employment areas and the Greenway System.

-- To promote design excellence in the development of Markham's buildings, streets, urban places and parks through the implementation of a broad framework of regulations, guidelines and incentives including secondary plans, precinct plans, comprehensive block plans, zoning bylaws, urban design guidelines, design review panels and design excellence awards.

-- 6.1.1.5 To develop comprehensive urban design guidelines including, but not limited to, streetscape design guidelines, built form, height and massing guidelines, and parks and open space guidelines, and design guidelines
+- To provide leadership and excellence in the design of Markham's communities, to achieve: - a) compact, walkable neighbourhoods; - b) pedestrian-friendly streets; - c) high-quality building design and compatible built form; - d) a clearly organized and well-designed public realm; and - e) vibrant people places that create a sense of identity through placemaking. - 6.1.1.2 To shape the urban form of Markham's communities, particularly new neighbourhoods and mixed-use neighbourhoods, and intensification areas, through the innovative planning and design of: - a) streets and blocks; - b) the public realm; - c) streetscapes; - d) landmarks and views; - e) parks and open spaces; - f) public art; and - g) built form and site design. - 6.1.1.3 To support the integration of the planning and development of the built form and public realm with land use and transportation planning and municipal infrastructure projects to improve connectivity of neighbourhoods, mixeduse and employment areas and the Greenway System. - 6.1.1.4 To promote design excellence in the development of Markham's buildings, streets, urban places and parks through the implementation of a broad framework of regulations, guidelines and incentives including secondary plans, precinct plans, comprehensive block plans, zoning by-laws, urban design guidelines, design review panels and design excellence awards. - 6.1.1.5 To develop comprehensive urban design guidelines including, but not limited to, a streetscape manual, built form, height and massing guidelines and parks and open space guidelines, to guide new development and redevelopment to achieve, among other things: - a) consistency and quality in urban design; - b) best practices in sustainable development in accordance with Section 6.2; - c) a public realm consisting of streets and boulevards, open spaces and parks providing places for shared use and community interaction; - d) a better balance of mobility and safety needs of all street users; - e) attractive, well-designed streetscapes;